TurniXXD/dwm/README.md

 the `/usr/local` namespace by default).

-Afterwards enter the following command to build and install dwm (if necessary as root):
+Afterwards enter the following command to build and install dwm (if necessary as root):<br>
 `make clean install`

 ### Running dwm
-Add the following line to your .xinitrc to start dwm using startx:
+Add the following line to your .xinitrc to start dwm using startx:<br>
 `exec dwm`

-In order to connect dwm to a specific display, make sure that the DISPLAY environment variable is set correctly, e.g.:
+In order to connect dwm to a specific display, make sure that the DISPLAY environment variable is set correctly, e.g.:<br>
 `DISPLAY=foo.bar:1 exec dwm`

 (This will start dwm on display :1 of the host foo.bar.)